The Breed Report ·Siberian Husky ·2026

 10Can I switch pet insurance if my Husky has a diagnosed condition?

-You can switch, but any diagnosed condition becomes pre-existing with the new insurer.
-For Huskies with eye diseases, zinc deficiency, or hip problems, switching means losing coverage for the most expensive treatments.
-The longer you wait, the more conditions accumulate.
-With three hereditary eye conditions possible, early diagnosis can lock you into your insurer or leave you self-insuring the most costly conditions.
+Yes, but any diagnosed condition becomes pre-existing with the new insurer.
+For Huskies with eye, zinc, or hip problems, switching means losing coverage for the most expensive treatments.
+More conditions accumulate over time.
+With three possible hereditary eye diseases, early diagnosis can lock you in or force self-insuring costly conditions.

 11What questions should I ask before insuring my Siberian Husky?

-Ask these exact questions in writing: (1) Do you cover zinc-responsive dermatosis, or is it classified as 'nutritional'?
-(2) If my Husky is diagnosed with cataracts, are corneal dystrophy and PRA still covered?
-(3) What are the orthopedic waiting periods?
-(4) Do you have bilateral exclusion clauses?
-(5) Show me premium examples at ages 1, 5, 8, and 12 for a Husky.
-(6) What is your claims denial rate?
-If they dodge any question, that's your answer.
+Ask in writing: (1) Do you cover zinc-responsive dermatosis, or classify it as 'nutritional'?
+(2) If cataracts diagnosed, are corneal dystrophy and PRA still covered?
+(3) Orthopedic waiting periods?
+(4) Bilateral exclusion clauses?
+(5) Premium examples at ages 1, 5, 8, 12 for a Husky.
+(6) Claims denial rate?
+Dodged answers are telling.

 Similar Breeds